panda-re/panda/panda/plugins/pri/USAGE.md

 Signature: `typedef void (*on_get_pc_source_info_t)(CPUState *a, target_ulong pc, SrcInfo *info, int *rc)`

-Description: get source info for a pc at current execution return -1 if pc is in external libraries that do not have symbol information
+Description: get source info for a pc at current execution return -1 if pc is in external libraries that do not have symbol information.
+Return 1 if pc is in the plt for an external function.

 Name: **on_get_vma_symbol**